Osprey Farpoint 40 review – find out why this is my favourite backpack for travelling, weekends away and city breaks. My new forever rucksack.

 I’m only 5’2” so I don’t want to lug around a huge pack.
 I’m not getting any younger either.
 The Farpoint 40 comes in two sizes; small/medium for people under 5’6” (38 litre) and medium/large for over 5’6” (40 litre).
 I’ve got the S/M and the choice of fit means this is the most comfortable backpack I’ve used.
 Unpacked it weighs just 3.11 lbs.

-The Farpoint 40 is carry-on compliant but big enough to pack everything you’ll need.
+The Farpoint 40 is carry-on compliant for most low-cost airlines but big enough to pack everything you’ll need.
 Savvy packers could go for months with this pack.
 Internal and external compression straps mean everything is neatly secured.

 Comfort and Multiple Carry Options